Place des Fêtes station

 Place des Fêtes ([plas de fɛt]) is a station of the Paris Métro, serving lines 7bis (towards Pré Saint-Gervais only) and 11 in the 19th arrondissement and the Belleville district.
-It is one of the deepest stations in the metro at 22.45 meters underground (Abbesses is the deepest at 36 meters).
+It is one of the deepest stations in the metro, at 22.45 m underground (Abbesses is the deepest at 36 m).

 History

 The station opened on 18 January 1911 as part of a branch of line 7 from Louis Blanc to Pré Saint-Gervais.
 The line 11 platforms opened with the first section of the line from Châtelet to Porte des Lilas on 28 April 1935.
 Along with Maison Blanche, a prototype air raid shelter was added to the station in 1935 to protect it from chemical attacks and was fitted with airtight doors to allow the people to take refuge in the event of an attack.
-They were chosen due to their proximity to heavily populated, working-class districts.
-On 3 December 1967, this branch was separated from line 7, becoming line 7bis.
+They were chosen because of their proximity to heavily populated working-class districts.
+On 3 December 1967, the branch was separated from line 7 and became line 7bis.